migueldcepeda/gray-mail-deleter/README.md

 ```

 #### .htaccess file in /Applications/MAMP/htdocs
-Find and edit the following:
+Find and enter the following (file may not have content):
 ```
 RewriteEngine On
 php_value max_file_uploads 100000